tamirkash/AWSEC2HelloWorld/README.md

-Hello World app to be deployed on AWS EC2
+Hello world app to be deployed on AWS EC2